pavanhs01/Simon-Game/Simon-Game-main/README.md

 # Simon-game
-It is simple javascript based game which is aimed in improving the memory.
+The Simon Game is a classic memory-based game where players repeat an increasingly complex sequence of lights and sounds.
+Each round adds a new step to the sequence and challenging your memory.